syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 * `FloatAllPoints` – Displays labels for all the data points along the vertical line.
 * `NearestPoint` – Displays label for a single data point nearer to the touch point on the chart area.
+* `GroupAllPoints` – Displays label for all the data points grouped and positioned at the top of the chart area.

 {% tabs %}